Coping with endometriosis pain

 Do you ever notice how much better you feel after a hot shower or snuggling up with a warm mug of tea?
-Heat therapy is also effective against endometriosis pain.
-Heat boosts blood flow and helps muscles relax, which reduces pain.
-Heat therapy is a safe complementary therapy to use in addition to your medications to cope with endometriosis pain.
+Heat therapy is also effective against pain from menstrual cramping, so it may be worth trying if your pain is worse while you're menstruating.
+Heat therapy is a safe complementary therapy to use in addition to your medications for endometriosis pain.
 Soak in a warm bathtub, or apply a hot pack or heating pad to the pelvic area.

 Lifestyle changes, including ways to lessen stress, can help you stay mentally healthy and manage pain.
 There's a relationship between pain and your emotional health:

 - Severe endometriosis pain is associated with both depression and stress.

 - Mental wellness is an important part of a pain management plan.

 Practice stress management techniques to improve your mental health and ease pain.
 Research shows that practicing positive coping strategies, such as directly addressing pain rather than focusing on emotions, lowers both stress and depression.